Codinab/Shadows-of-the-Forsaken-Knight-/README.md

 git clone https://github.com/Codinab/Shadows-of-the-Forsaken-Knight-.git
 ```

-4. Once cloned, you can navigate into the directory using `cd Shadows-of-the-Forsaken-Knight` and start working on the project.
+4. Once cloned, you can navigate into the directory and start working on the project.
 ```bash
 cd Shadows-of-the-Forsaken-Knight
 ```